 2. Saves money

 You won’t pay for the messages to non-existent email addresses.
-Most marketing tools costs more if you have more leads.
+Most marketing tools cost more if you have more leads.
 You're taking these costs out.

-You will have more clear data as invalid addresses will be removed from your email list, so you get a better idea of how engaged your subscribers are with specific content.
+You will have clearer data as invalid addresses will be removed from your email list, so you get a better idea of how engaged your subscribers are with specific content.

 4. Mail good leads and get more effective targeted marketing